Deep – Fun – Relevant

-Pre-teens and teenagers ask challenging questions.
-They need to see the relevance of the Bible to their everyday lives.
-They also want to have plenty of fun and build relationships within their own group.
+Pre-teens and teenagers need to have plenty of fun and build relationships within their group.

 PowerPoints have been included for some outlines but it is not essential to have this technology.
 A board or flip chart can still work well and can be more flexible.

 Deepen spiritual and Biblical understanding in any interested reader.

 Enable leaders to grow spiritually as they prepare and plan a teaching session.

 Equip leaders to deal with some of those difficult questions the young people may ask.

 SoulSpace Writers are experienced practitioners who have worked in both education and youth/children’s work.
 These are ‘ground up’ resources that have been tried and tested unless stated otherwise.The materials can be adapted for other age groups.

 Our theological background is Protestant evangelical.
 Controversial issues are dealt with as objectivity as possible in the interests of encouraging young people to think issues through for themselves and to make the materials more ecumenical.

 The materials do much of the work for you, but you will need to spend some time preparing and praying for your own group of unique individuals.